tklae/gradle-examples/README.md

 4. Playing around with strict dependency management (TODO)
 5. Building a small library uploadable to some repository (TODO)
 6. Multi project setup using [parent build.gradle](multiModuleBuildUsingParentBuildFile/build.gradle) and [settings.gradle](multiModuleBuildUsingParentBuildFile/settings.gradle)
-7. Including shared fragments using apply-from (if you don't want your projects within one giant git repository) Useful links are
+7. Including shared fragments using apply-from (if you don't want your projects within one giant git repository).
+Note that dependencies other than those defined via a central repository do not work this way.
+    Useful links are
     * [here](http://www.gradle.org/docs/current/userguide/tutorial_this_and_that.html),
     * [here](https://stackoverflow.com/questions/18715137/extract-common-methods-from-gradle-build-script) and
     * [here](http://forums.gradle.org/gradle/topics/usage_of_apply_from_in_buildscript_scope).
-    Note that dependencies other than those defined via a central repository do not work this way.

 ## My setup
 Just for completeness, this is what I'm using for these examples: